spa-js/spa-js.github.io/pages/development/javascript.md

 	- Local variables are at `function` scope, meaning they are accessible anywhere within the enclosing function, not just within enclosing `{ ... }` blocks.
 	- This applies to `for( var i in ...) { ... }` blocks as well.  `i` is not scoped to the for block, but its outer containing function.
 This is just such a common practice in most other languages, that people expect this to be the case in JavaScript too.
 Its not.

+- NEVER leave `debugger` statements in code
+	- debugger statement can be used to force browser breakpoint
+	- Better to locate desired code location and manually set breakpoint using browser tools.
+	- Will break minification and optimization builds.

 - Read the [JSLint documentation](http://www.jslint.com/lint.html)
 	- Then re-read it until you understand and accept (almost) all the rules defined.
 	- You **will** be a better JavaScript programmer afterwards.

 ## Truth and Truthyness